 India POD orders look fine in the dashboard.
 The numbers that matter — RTO rate, customs refusal rate, time-quoted-vs-time-actual — are buried in three different systems.

-Victor is the AI agent that reads your live POD data warehouse and answers India-specific shipping and margin questions in plain English.
-"What's my India RTO rate this quarter and what's the gross margin after returns?"
-Answer in 10 seconds, no SQL, no exports. — connect Printful and your store, and the next India margin review takes a sentence instead of a Sunday.
+Victor is PodVector's AI operator that reads your live data warehouse — Shopify, Printful, Printify, Meta Ads, and Google Ads — and answers India-specific shipping and margin questions in plain English.
+"What's my India order performance this quarter and what's the gross margin after returns?"
+Answer in seconds, no SQL, no exports.
+Victor proposes moves; you approve before anything changes. — connect Printful and your store, and the next India margin review takes a sentence instead of a Sunday.

 Try Victor free